Kia Picanto review

 The first generation Picanto was a huge success for Kia in the UK, thanks to the fact it was so popular with buyers taking advantage of the Government’s scrappage scheme, and this second-generation model is a big improvement on the old car.

-The Picanto may not have the premium badge or image of the VW Up! but it is still a sophisticated car.
+Cabin quality is good, however, as is the kit list on most models.
 A new range-topping Picanto Quantum has recently been added to the lineup, helping the city car compete at the higher end of the segment.
 It comes with a lots of extra kit, including 15-inch five-round-spoke alloy wheels, automatic air-conditioning, a smart key entry system with a starter button and an electric sliding and tilting sunroof.

-A larger wheelbase than the previous model also means there’s generous amounts of space in side for such a small car.
+There's still decent amounts of space for passenger,s althougth the up! and i10 are again ahead in this regard.
 The 200-litre boot is a little smaller than rivals, but the 60:40 split rear bench comes a standard, which frees up 870 litres of space.
 The boot is also a good shape so it makes it easy to load and unload bulky items.

-The two petrol engines on offer are quiet and efficient, too, and provide enough power to ensure the little Kia is nippy around town, even if it does feel a little underpowered on motorways.
+The two petrol engines on offer are quiet and efficient, too, and provide enough power to ensure the little Kia is nippy around town, even if it does feel quite underpowered on motorways.